DoniaGameel/Verilog-adders-with-synthesis-using-Oasys/README.md

 **However, if
 p<sub>[i,i+3]</sub>=1 when the carry-in bit is c<sub>i</sub> =1, then the group carry-in is automatically sent to the next group of adders.**

+**The design schematic of Carry Skip Adder:**

+## Carry Bypass Adder (CByA)

+As in a ripple-carry adder, every full adder cell has to wait for the incoming carry before an outgoing carry can be generated.
+This dependency can be eliminated by introducing an additional bypass (skip) to speed up the operation of the adder.
+An incoming carry Ci,0=1 propagates through complete adder chain and causes an outgoing carry C0,7=1 under the conditions that all propagation signals are 1.
+When BP = P0P1P3P4P5P6P7P8 = 1, the incoming carry is forwarded immediately to the next block through the bypass and if it is not the case, the carry is obtained via the normal route.
+If (P0P1P3P4P5P6P7 = 1) then C0,7 = Ci,0 else either Delete or Generate occurred.

+**When BP = P0P1P3P4P5P6P7P8 = 1, the incoming carry is forwarded
+immediately to the next block through the bypass and if it is not the case, the carry is obtained via the normal route.
+If (P0P1P3P4P5P6P7 = 1) then C0,7 = Ci,0 else either Delete or Generate occurred.**

+**The design schematic of Carry Bypass Adder:**

+##  Carry Select Adder (CSelA):

+A carry-select adder is divided into sectors, each of which – except for the least-significant – performs two additions in parallel, one assuming a carry-in of zero, the other a carry-in of one.
+A four bit carry select adder generally consists of two ripple carry adders and a multiplexer.

+Adding two n-bit
+numbers with a carry select adder is done with two adders (two ripple carry adders) in order to perform the calculation twice, one time with the assumption of the carry being zero and the other assuming one.
+After the two results are calculated, the correct sum, as well as the correct carry, is then selected with the multiplexer once the correct carry is known.

+**The carry-select adder is simple but rather fast, having a gate level depth of .**

+**A carry-select adder speeds 40% to 90%faster than RCA by performing additions in parallel and reducing the maximum carry path.**

+**The design schematic of Carry Bypass Adder:**